Skip to main content

 Kingston School of Art and Camden Library Services welcome applications for an AHRC-funded Collaborative Doctoral Partnership studentship: Storytelling in Libraries: Making Community.
 This is offered under the TECHNE Doctoral Training Partnership Scheme, to begin in October 2023.

-Deadline for expressions of interest: 8 January, 2023, midnight (GMT)
+Deadline for expressions of interest: 8 January 2023, midnight (UK time)

 Interviews: Tuesday 17 January 2023